deborahgrbac/Introduction-to-Text-Analyisis-with-Python/README.md

 This repository is founded on Constellate notebooks.
-The original repository of Jupyter notebooks was designed by the educators at ITHAKA's Constellate project.
+The original Jupyter notebooks repository was designed by the educators at ITHAKA's Constellate project.
 The project was sunset on July 1, 2025.
-These notebooks are Open Educational Resources (OER), free for re-use under a Creative Commons CC BY License.
+This current repository  use and resuse Constellate notebooksare as Open Educational Resources (OER), free for re-use under a Creative Commons CC BY License.
-This repository and this readme file have been modified by Deborah Grbac for internal use at Università Cattolica del Sacro Cuore di Milano, email: deborah.grbac@unicatt.it
+This repository, Constellate notebooks and this readme file reference to the Ithaka-Constellate repository but have been modified by Deborah Grbac for internal use at Università Cattolica del Sacro Cuore di Milano, email: deborah.grbac@unicatt.it

 How to create a copy of these notebooks: